weaviate/weaviate-io/developers/weaviate/search/filters.md

 The following example filters `JeopardyQuestion` objects using properties of `JeopardyCategory` that they are cross-referencing.

-More speficially, the example filters for the `title` property of `JeopardyCategory` objects that are cross-referenced from the `JeopardyQuestion` object.
+More specifically, the example filters for the `title` property of `JeopardyCategory` objects that are cross-referenced from the `JeopardyQuestion` object.
 The `title` property must include the substring `Sport`.

 :::note Case-sensitivity
 The results are case-insensitive here, as the `title` property is defined with [`word` tokenization](../config-refs/schema.md#property-tokenization).